famanalytics0/MultiModalGraphics/MANUAL.md

 <a name="informative_heatmap"></a>

-## 5. Section 2: InformativeHeatmap (Custom Heatmaps)
+## 5. Section 2: AnnotatedHeatmap (Custom Heatmaps)

 <a name="ih_background"></a>

 ### 5.1.
 Background & Purpose

 A **ComplexHeatmap** is a highly customizable heatmap that can integrate multiple annotations and “layer functions” (custom drawing of grid elements).
-The **InformativeHeatmap** class wraps around a `ComplexHeatmap::Heatmap` object, adding:
+The **AnnotatedHeatmap** class wraps around a `ComplexHeatmap::Heatmap` object, adding:

 * **Built-in differential expression pipelines** (for matrix + metadata or MAE) to compute fold-changes and p-values.
 * **Optional clustering via iClusterPlus** (for multi-omic MAE), combining multiple assay DE results.